jzerbe/jzerbe.github.com/_posts/2015-10-10-my-software-infrastructure-story.md

 [colocate my servers next to the NASDAQ exchange servers](http://www.nasdaqtrader.com/Trader.aspx?id=colo), I win.

 ### the cloud
-In my head this is confluence of technologies and business practices as apposed to a defining moment.
+In my head, this is a confluence of technologies and business practices as apposed to a defining moment.

 <https://en.wikipedia.org/wiki/Cloud_computing>:
 > Cloud computing is a model for enabling ubiquitous, convenient,